KittPhi/python-projects/fall-det/FALL-DET.md

 > Purely vision-based approaches focuses on the frames of video to detect a fall.

 1. What image type to use as input?
 2. Which Image Dataset to use?
+ImageNet...
 3. (Server) Handles heavy computational Machine Learning Training
     - what type of model?
+CNN
     - what type of input into CNN?
+10 temporal frames
     - what algorithms to process image?
+MHI
+    - what features to send to GPU server?
-    - what type of output to send to (IoT)?
+    - what type of output to send back to (IoT)?
-    - hardware specs?
+    - hardware specs for both?
 4. (IoT) Handles video capture
     - what type of model?
     - what type of input?
     - what type of output?
     - hardware specs?
+5. (GPU) Sever handles heavy computation:
+    - Training on what dataset?
+    - Training on how many datasets?
+3
+    - Model Design?
 5. Best results for realtime fall detection?
     - what type of data to use?
     - what type of hardware?
+6. Best results using just a camera?
+    - what type of data to use?
+    - what type of input?
+    - what is the output?
+    - what hardware?

 ## Fall-Detection-with-CNNs-and-Optical-Flow
 - Use Optical Flow Images (sequence of frames contains a person falling) as input to the CNN.